expressjs/expressjs.com/4x/en/api/router-param.md

       res.end();
     });
     ```

-The following snippet illustrates how the `callback` is much like middleware, thus supporting async operations.
-However, it provides the additional value of the parameter (here named as `id`), derived from the corresponding parameter in the `req.params` object.
-An attempt to load the user is then performed, assigning `req.user`, otherwise passing an error to `next(err)`.
+The following snippet illustrates how the `callback` is much like middleware,
+thus supporting asynchronous operations.
+However, it provides the additional value
+of the parameter (here named `id`), derived from the corresponding parameter
+in the `req.params` object.
+The callback function then attempts to load the user,
+and assign it to `req.user`, otherwise passing an error to `next(err)`.

-It is important to realize that any route that triggered a named parameter function to run will only be run if `next` was not called with an error in the named parameter handler.
+It is important to realize that any route that triggered a named parameter
+function will only be run if the named parameter handler did not call `next`
+with an error.

 ```js
 router.param('user', function(req, res, next, id){